mohajiabdi/mohajiabdi/README.md

 ## 🌟 Featured Project — AI History

-A private, encrypted desktop app that indexes and searches your AI coding conversations locally — across Claude Code, OpenCode, Gemini CLI, Codex, and Cursor.
-No cloud, no telemetry.
+A private, encrypted desktop application that indexes and searches AI coding conversations locally across Claude Code, OpenCode, Gemini CLI, Codex, and Cursor.
 Built with TypeScript, React, Electron, and SQLCipher.

-🌐 [ai.texttoolkit.live](https://ai.texttoolkit.live) &nbsp;·&nbsp; ⬇️ [Download](https://ai.texttoolkit.live/download) &nbsp;·&nbsp; 📦 [Releases](https://github.com/mohajiabdi/ai-history-releases/releases)
+AI History is a local-first application designed with privacy in mind.
+Your conversations remain on your own machine with no cloud storage, no telemetry, and no accounts required.
 ---

 ## 📊 GitHub Stats